Useful Tool = Gap Analysis

-A past blog discusses SMART goal planning and the benefits of it.
+Another blog discusses SMART goal planning and the benefits of it.
 Exactly where you plug in the information is not as important as just writing everything down and then following through.

 Key aspects of the plan are writing it down, setting a specific time line and identifying a person to oversee the process and keep it on track.
 Without accountability, it may get lost in the daily duties and schedule.
 This person doesn’t have to do all the work.
 It just means he/she is in charge of delegating and overseeing the results.